 Coursera User Interface

 Coursera has been people’s top choice to pursue high-level courses, and one of the reasons is its easy-to-use website.
-It has super simple yet strongly built software that enables you to navigate through it easily.
+It has super simple yet strongly built software enabling you to navigate it easily.
 As a result, you quickly find any particular course or degree you want to enroll in.

-Plus, it has a super simple pricing plan not to confuse the users.
+Plus, it has a super simple pricing plan so as not to confuse the users.
 Coursera ranks on top of e-learning websites with A-level courses that are easy to access.
-The website’s simple interface allows users to learn with focus and improves their concentration by reducing any inconvenience.
+The website’s simple interface allows users to learn with focus and improves their concentration by reducing inconvenience.

 Edx vs Coursera: Customer Support